ReEval: Automatic Hallucination Evaluation for Retrieval-Augmented Large Language Models via Transferable Adversarial Attacks: Introduction

 \section{Introduction}

-Because of their superior capability in generating coherent and convincing outputs, large language models (LLMs), such as ChatGPT \citep{openai2022chatgpt}, GPT4 \citep{openai2023gpt4}, Claude \citep{claude2} and Palm \citep{anil2023palm}, have been extensively applied as foundations for language technologies and interactive agents for assisting humans or carrying out autonomous explorations for general problem-solving.
-Although being more capable of \textit{following instructions} \citep{instruct_gpt}, those \textit{aligned} LLMs (open-source or proprietary) are still found to produce fabricated responses, also known as hallucinations \citep{hallucination_survey2023}.
-Specifically, hallucinations with instruction-following represent \textit{faithfulness} issues, where the response is inconsistent with or even contradicting the task context, \eg instructions, dialog history, evidence, and memories.
+Due to their superior capability in generating coherent and convincing outputs, large language models (LLMs), such as ChatGPT \citep{openai2022chatgpt}, GPT4 \citep{openai2023gpt4}, Claude \citep{claude2} and Palm \citep{anil2023palm}, have been extensively used as foundations for language technologies.

-In addition to instruction-tuning, another effective approach to reducing hallucination is to augment LLMs with external information, \ie retrieval-augmented LLMs \citep{shi2023replug,peng2023check}.
-For example, most recent LLM-based information-seeking assistants (\eg BingChat\footnote{https://bing.com/chat}, ChatGPT Plugins\footnote{https://openai.com/blog/chatgpt-plugins}) can search from the web so as to respond more accurately to user queries.
-However, it is unclear how much the approach can mitigate hallucination.
-Given the wide applications of LLMs, how to help developers to \textit{measure, detect} or \textit{mitigate} hallucinations is increasingly important to achieve trustworthy and safe AI.

-Manually creating test cases for assessing hallucination in LLMs is hard to scale, because it is costly to identify the cases where the LLMs are likely to fail.
-Moreover, as LLM-based applications are constantly adapted (\eg using human feedback data), those previously useful tests soon become useless.
-Motivated by using adversarial attacks to trigger undesirable behaviors in machine learning models \citep{madry2017pgd,goodfellow2014explaining}, we explore to perturb prompts to measure the reliability of LLMs.
-Unlike recent work on black-box LLMs that focuses on triggering jail-breaking behaviors \citep{zou2023universal,carlini2023aligned}, we are interested in the cases where benign users interact with LLMs to complete legitimate tasks.
-Following \citet{nie-etal-2020-adversarial,iyyer-etal-2018-adversarial,jia-liang-2017-adversarial}, we generate probing data samples (\ie question-answer pairs) by \textit{editing} the existing samples where LLMs do not hallucinate.